Security Tips to Stay Safe OnlineBilly McKindley

 - Never give sensitive information in an email or online message.
 This is definitely the rule for credit card information but remember that, just like a real letter, an email can be read by someone else.
 If you wouldn’t want to world to read it, don’t send it in an email.

 - Don’t respond to pleas for money from “family members”, deals that sound too good to be true, lotteries you didn’t enter, or other scams.

 - Oxford Dictionary of Proverbs: If something sounds too good to be true, it probably is.
 To date, I have had the royal families from several countries ask me for help in exchange for a mere $100,000,000.
 I have also won the internet lottery in the UK, USA, Hong Kong and a dozen more places.
 In both cases, I just need to provide some bank details, my identification info and possibly my left foot.

 - Control your online presence Do you have a friend that tags you when they have breakfast or constantly post your photo?
 If you aren’t comfortable with being plastered around the world then lock down your profile.
 Look for Settings or Options in services like Facebook and Twitter to manage who can see your profile or photos tagged with your name, control how people can search for you and make comments, and how to block people.

 - Do not post anything you wouldn’t want to see on a billboard.
 The internet is forever; once that status is posted it is in the history books.
-Unless you have an army of publicists, you shouldn’t post anything that the world shouldn’t see on a 10 meter billboard along the highway.
+Unless you have an army of publicists, you shouldn’t post anything that the world shouldn’t see on a 10-meter billboard along the highway.

 - Be selective about your online friends.
-You cannot choose family but you can choose to accept their friend request.
-Not only will is reduce the number of game requests you get but it could save a family feud.
-Also keep in mind that scammers can pretend to be your long lost Uncle Bernard to collect your personal details.
+You cannot choose your family but you can choose to accept their friend request.
+Not only will reduce the number of game requests you get but it could save a family feud.
+Also, keep in mind that scammers can pretend to be your long lost Uncle Bernard to collect your personal details.
 Periodically check who has access to your pages and review what they post about you.